It's probably the most famous dilemma after Chicken or the egg, should I install this dependency in dependencies or in devDependencies?

 TL;DR

-Can you build and run your application without this dependency?
-Yes, devDependencies
+Can you run your application without this dependency?

 .